slack-samples/deno-code-snippets/Block_Kit_Modals/README.md

 # Block Kit Modals

 This sub-app guides you on how to use Block Kit modals in your custom function.
-If you haven't set up Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.
+If you haven't set up the Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.

 ## Supported Workflows